Stuart Alexander (murderer): Alexander's death and aftermath of trial

-While awaiting execution on California's death row at San Quentin State Prison, Alexander, who had gained some 80 pounds during the four years in custody until his stay of execution, began to experience health problems.
-On Tuesday, December 27, 2005, Alexander was found dead in his prison cell.
+While awaiting execution on California's death row at San Quentin State Prison, Alexander, who had gained some 80 pounds during the four years in custody until his trial, began to experience health problems.
+On December 27, 2005, Alexander was found dead in his prison cell.
 It was eventually determined that he had died of a pulmonary embolism.
-The factory was eventually closed, and the factory premises on 1746 Washington Avenue in San Leandro sat vacant (as of 2010) behind the Washington Club, a bar that has always shared the building with the factory.
+The factory was eventually closed, and the factory premises at 1746 Washington Avenue in San Leandro sat vacant (as of 2010) behind the Washington Club, a bar that has always shared the building with the factory.
 The story was reported nationally and was documented on the A&E Channel's City Confidential program in a 2005 episode "The Sausage King, Episode #133".
 The case was also spotlighted (focusing specifically on the interactions between Alexander and Jean Hillery) in a similarly titled 2011 episode of the Investigation Discovery program Fatal Encounters.

 Memorial ceremonies for inspectors

-In June 2010, a memorial service event was held at the U.S. Federal Food Safety and Inspection Service building located in Alameda, California commemorating the service of the four inspectors, the memory of the three who were slain in the gun attack and Earl Willis, who died in 2008 of cancer.
-The FSIS also held several related special ceremonies commemorating the lives and service of all of the inspectors in Washington, D.C., which was a two-day event held on the corner of NW 14th and Jefferson Streets, where decorations with memorial service ribbons were given to the families of the inspectors.
-The FSIS also held ceremonies in Beltsville, Maryland, and Alameda.
+In June 2010, a memorial service event was held at the USDA Food Safety and Inspection Service Alameda, California District Office commemorating the service of the four inspectors, the memory of the three who were slain in the gun attack and Earl Willis, who died in 2008 of cancer.
+FSIS also held several related special ceremonies commemorating the lives and service of all of the inspectors in Washington, D.C., which was a two-day event held on the corner of NW 14th and Jefferson Streets, where decorations with memorial service ribbons were given to the families of the inspectors.
+FSIS also held ceremonies in Beltsville, Maryland, and Alameda.
 The agency also maintains a memorial page to remind employees and the public of the sacrifice made by the inspectors.